CBS Now Has “An Open Window” To Find A Buyer, Boosting Stock – Analyst

 “The cooling off of a forced Viacom-CBS merger by NAI will accrue to the benefit of CBS shareholders,” the analyst added.
 “Any delay in consummating that marriage will give the CBS board more insight into the future slope of Viacom’s long-term affiliate fee growth.
 Post that, we would expect Viacom to return to the CBS board with a share exchange merger plan rich in cost savings opportunities.
 At that point, we would expect Viacom and CBS to finally consummate their long-anticipated marriage at terms that are more favorable to CBS than earlier.”

-Nathanson assesses the feasibility of the various other media and telecom companies making a play for CBS, but concludes that the timing is off for most if not all of them.
+Nathanson’s report assesses the feasibility of the various other media and telecom companies making a play for CBS, but concludes that the timing is off for all of them.
 Disney, Fox and Comcast already have broadcast networks.
 Discovery is managing the debt it took on to pull off its acquisition of Scripps Networks Interactive.
 Verizon is focusing on 5G and wireless efforts, while AT&T still has its government lawsuit to fight.
-And “we don’t see any FAANG name chasing old media assets,” Nathanson added.
+And in terms of the tech giants, “we don’t see any FAANG name chasing old media assets,” Nathanson added.